pytorch/pytorch/docs/source/notes/rref.rst

 If all of Z's messages, including the delete message, are processed by the owner before all messages from Y, the owner will learn Z's deletion before knowing Y. Nevertheless, this does not cause any problem.
-Because, at least one of Y's ancestor will be alive, in this case A, and it will prevent the owner from deleting the ``OwnerRRef``.
-More specifically, if the owner does not know Y, A cannot be deleted due to G2, and the owner knows A as the owner is A's parent.
+Because, at least one of Y's ancestors will be alive (in this case, A) and it will prevent the owner from deleting the ``OwnerRRef``.
+More specifically, if the owner does not know Y, A cannot be deleted due to **G2**, and the owner knows A as the owner is A's parent.

 Things get a little trickier if the RRef is created on a user: